 js_render: true

-or another region where the website is accessible. - Wait for Content to Load: Use the
+or another region where the website is accessible.wait_for

-parameters to ensure dynamic content has fully rendered, especially on slower sites. - Add a referer header: Include a custom header such as
+parameters to ensure dynamic content has fully rendered, especially on slower sites.referer: 'https://www.google.com/'

 Prepare Request Details